schwabe/openvpn/doc/man-sections/script-options.rst

 :code:`bytes_sent`
     Total number of bytes sent to client during VPN session.
 Set prior to execution of the ``--client-disconnect`` script.

+:code:`client_connect_config_file`
+    The path to the configuration file that should be written to by the ``--client-connect`` script.
+The content of this environment variable is identical to the file as an argument of the called ``--client-connect`` script.

+:code:`client_connect_deferred_file`
+    This file can be optionally written to in order to communicate a status code of the ``--client-connect`` script.
+The first character in the file must be either :code:`1` to indicate normal script execution, :code:`0` indicates an error (in the same way that a non zero exit status does) or :code:`2` to indicate that the script deferred returning the config file.
+When the script defers returning the configuration, it must also write :code:`2` to the file to indicate the deferral.

+    A background process or similar must then take care of writing the configuration to the file indicated by the :code:`client_connect_config_file` environment variable and when
+    finished, write the a :code:`1` to this file (or :code:`0` in case of an error).

+    The absence of any character in the file when the script finishes executing is interpreted the same as :code:`1`.
+This allows scripts that are not written to support the defer mechanism to be used unmodified.

 :code:`common_name`
     The X509 common name of an authenticated client.
 Set prior to execution